-When it comes to data recovery, even the savviest IT directors don’t have all the facts.
+When it comes to data recovery, even the savviest IT leaders don’t have all the facts.
 In fact, only 30 percent reported having a fully documented disaster recovery strategy in place.
-Our cloud technicians experience this disconnect in data backup best practices all too often.
+Our cloud experts experience this disconnect in data backup best practices all too often.
 IT staff know that gaps exist — but fail to realize how a failed restore affects every area of operations.

 Overcome Disaster With Data Backup Best Practices